scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation.md

 OK, so we've set the context for ourselves: public value.
 But nothing seems very measurable yet.
 Not very [SMART](https://www.mindtools.com/pages/article/smart-goals.htm).
 Let's see if we can improve that.

-First a reminder: value is context specific.
+First a reminder: value is context specific:
+> “Value” is the most ambiguous word in business.
+It means something different to every person that says it, primarily based on where they’re positioned in an organisation. ***[Defining value: the most ambiguous word in product development](https://medium.com/swlh/defining-value-the-most-ambiguous-word-in-product-development-3c36af377ecd)**, Jeff Gothelf*

 I work on public services within the Civil Service as a 'digital' specialist, so this is the perspective for which is want to define value.
 This requires me to locate the small bit of public services in which I play a part.

-Public services operate at [three levels](https://scottcolfer.com/2018/05/14/public-service.html):
+It's possible to view public services as operating at [three levels](https://scottcolfer.com/2018/05/14/public-service.html):

 **Public service** |
 --- |